moebiussurfing/ofxColorsBrowser/README.md

 =============================

 # Overview
-**ofxColorsBrowser** is an **openFrameworks** addon to browse color libraries.
+**ofxColorsBrowser** is an **openFrameworks** addon to browse color libraries and help integration to your OF app.

 ## Screenshot
 ![image](/readme_images/Capture.PNG?raw=true "image")

 ## Features
-* Three included libraries.
+* Three included color libraries.
   * **Pantone** (+2000 colors from a JSON file).
   * **Open Color**.
   * **OF Native** named colors
 * **GUI** with clickable colored and named boxes.
-  * Can be completely disabled to simplify.
+  * Interface can be completely disabled to simplify.
 (But still having access to the colors)
-* Key commands and *ofxGui* panel.
+* Key commands and **ofxGui** panel.
 * Basic parameters and app modes.
+* Sort by hue, name, original...
-* Store/Recall settings.
+* Store / Recall settings.
-* Technically updatable with other libraries (JSON, XML, or other libs/addons).
+* Technically updatable with other libraries (JSON, XML, or other colors libs/addons).

 ## Usage